Estonian Museum of Applied Art and Design travel guide

 To avoid large crowds and enjoy a more relaxed visit, it’s advisable to plan your trip during weekdays and outside of peak holiday periods.
 No matter the season, the Estonian Museum of Applied Art and Design promises an enriching cultural experience.

 Estonian Museum of Applied Art and Design is conveniently accessible by various transportation options in Tallinn, Estonia.
-If you're flying in, Tallinn Airport is approximately 3.6 miles (5.7 km) away from Tallinn.
+If you're flying in, Tallinn Airport is approximately 3.6 miles (5.7 km) away from the city center.
 From there, you can easily reach Estonian Museum of Applied Art and Design by taxi or shuttle.

 For those already in Tallinn, buses, taxis, and walking are viable options to reach Estonian Museum of Applied Art and Design, which is located 0.2 miles (0.3 km) from the city center.
-You can also rent a car and drive to Estonian Museum of Applied Art and Design, providing flexibility to explore at your leisure.
 Its exact address is Lai 17, 10133 Tallinn, Estonia.

 With your transportation plans sorted, get ready for an unforgettable experience at Estonian Museum of Applied Art and Design!

-Discover the best hotels for visiting Estonian Museum of Applied Art and Design below.
+Top Hotels Near Estonian Museum of Applied Art and Design

 Find